raffaelschneider/awesome-openbsd-desktop/README.md

 # Awesome OpenBSD Desktop 🐡

 A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
-Inspired by the various Awesome Lists and the robust, secure, and quality codebase of OpenBSD.
+Inspired by the various Awesome lists that exist for a wide variety of tech ecosystems and the robust, secure, and quality codebase of OpenBSD.

 ➡️ If you want more of these OpenBSD visuals, go check [here](https://github.com/raffaelschneider/openbsd-wallpapers) to get one of these wallpapers for yourself!